-Petitioner supports its appeal with the following legal argument, all of which leads to a single conclusion: WVOTA erred in reaching the Final Decision, and it must be reversed.
+Petitioner supports its appeal with the following legal argument, all of which leads to a single conclusion: WVOTA erred in reaching the Final Decision and Order Affirming Tax Commissioner's Refund Denial, and they must be reversed.

 A. Jurisdiction

 This Court has jurisdiction over this matter pursuant to West Virginia Code § 51-11-4(b)(4) as Petitioner is appealing a final judgment, order, and decision of an agency or an administrative law judge entered after June 30, 2022.